Magic-Phono/.github/DOOM.md

 >
 > This tool is experimental software. **USE AT YOUR OWN RISK**.

+> [!NOTE]
+> Besides from togging the boot flag in non-volatile memory, Magic Phono does not touch or modify any internal firmware
+> or settings.
+Magic Phono runs entirely from SD-card, so once Magic Phono Loader is installed, things should be pretty safe.

 To prepare your player:
 - Download the pre-built <a href="https://github.com/Magic-Phono/cdj3k-magicphono-loader/releases/download/v1.0.0/CDJ3KvSDBOOT001.UPD">`CDJ3KvSDBOOT001.UPD`</a> update file.
 - Copy it to a FAT32 USB key.
 Make sure there are no other update files on the USB key.